ExceptionHasOccured/InTime/docs/hardware.md

 ## Single Colour LEDs
 These LEDs will be setup in a row of 4 with alternating colours (red and green in this case).
 The purpose is to indicate time in 1/4 millisecond intervals.
 ### Interactions
-Every millisecond a variable called *milliCount* will increase by 1.
+Every 50 milliseconds a variable called *milliCount* will increase by 50.

 **0 to 250 milsec lapsed:**
 - First LED will be turned on